Thorne and Hatfield Moors

 Some environmental bodies considered the moors to be worthless, but tireless campaigning by William Bunting after the Second World War, culminating in direct action by a group known as Bunting's Beavers in 1972, resulted in a change of policy.
 The nature of the moor habitat has gradually been recognised as an ecological resource.
 From 1971 the Lincolnshire Wildlife Trust has managed a small area of Crowle Moor for conservation, and the Nature Conservancy Council bought another small area in 1985.
 A major change occurred in 1994, when Fisons company gave English Nature 946 ha of moorland, although they retained the right to continue extracting peat on some of it.
 By 2002, Scotts owned the cutting rights but most cutting of peat effectively ended in 2001, since the government buy-out in 2002 of the extraction rights from Scotts occurred before the cutting season had begun.
 Removal of peat stockpiled on the moors continued into 2006.
 Since then the moors have been managed as a National Nature Reserve by Natural England.
 Scotts still have a works at Hatfield, which processes imported peat.

 In addition to the peat industry Hatfield Moor has been the site of part of the UK gas industry since 1981.
 Hatfield Moor gas field was discovered accidentally while drilling for oil, and a major blow-out and fire occurred.
 Gas was extracted from 1986 to 1998, and when the gas field became depleted, it was reused to become the first onshore gas storage facility of its kind in Britain.

+Hatfield Moors is a 1400.7 hectare (3461.1 acre) biological site of Special Scientific Interest in South Yorkshire.
+The site was notified in 1954.
+The site is managed by Natural England.